iterative/dvc.org/static/docs/commands-reference/import.md

 example.
 ETL pipeline running regularly updates some data file.
 A shared dataset on a remote storage that is managed and updated outside DVC.

-DVC supports `.dvc` files which refer to an external data location, see [External Dependencies](/doc/user-guide/external-dependencies).
+DVC supports [DVC-files](/doc/user-guide/dvc-file-format) which refer to an external data location, see
+[External Dependencies](/doc/user-guide/external-dependencies).
 In such a DVC file, the `deps` section lists a remote URL specification, and the `outs` section lists the corresponding local path name in the workspace.
 It records